Post Mortem | Murder in The Parking Garage

 Turns out the security did notice there had been a couple of cars that had been parking and had gone in and out of the parking lot a couple of times.

-They were able to get the VIN numbers off of them, the so-called burner cars that Stephen Milner was using.
+Local law enforcement was called, and local law enforcement then saw these vehicles.
+They were able to get the VIN numbers off of them, these so-called burner cars that Stephen Milner was using.

-Detectives Rigo and Winter were able to then track down that maroon minivan to a scrapyard, which, as you saw in the hour, unfortunately, their biggest clue-i mean, they believe the minivan was the murder scene just a week earlier had been crushed.
+Detectives Rigo and Winter were able to then track down that maroon minivan to a scrapyard, which, as you saw in the hour, unfortunately, their biggest clue-I mean, they believe the minivan was the murder scene just a week earlier, had been crushed.

-big clue that they were hoping for in the minivan was then gone right before their very eyes.
+So unfortunately, that big clue that they were hoping for in the minivan was then gone right before their very eyes.
+It still amazes me just how much, how often we are all on camera, right?

 But this is the first time that I've seen video as investigators sort of watched a key piece of evidence being destroyed.

 I'm sure they wanted to kind of like reach into the screen and just pluck that vehicle out.
+Yeah, unfortunately, they were a week too late, you know, to to get that vehicle.

 Had they gotten there a week earlier, they probably could have had that and have gotten all the evidence they needed.

 That said, they were able to eventually get DNA that was the concrete proof that they needed.
+Yeah, and we're going to talk a little bit more about that later.

-Detective Stephanie Winter and Devin Rego.
+Detective Stephanie Winter and Devon Rego.

+I mean, these are like the dynamic duo of an investigation team.
 I really, we all were saying they really need their own TV show.

 I mean, Stephanie is about six foot two or six foot three, former college basketball player.
+And this was actually her first homicide case that she worked on.

 So she was paired up with Devin Rego, who had, you know, a real solid background in working homicides.

-And it was a real breakthrough breakthrough case for both of them because, you know, you don't see a lot of murders in that area of Hillsboro, Oregon.
+And it was a real breakthrough case for both of them because, you know, you don't see a lot of murders in that area of Hillsboro, Oregon.
+And here you have this mysterious, such a suspicious case.

 It really came down to them chasing all the leads and knowing where to go.
+And so

-finally, on January 13th, 2025, Stephen Milner goes on trial for stalking and murdering Kenny Fandrich.
+finally, on January 13th, 2025, Stephen Milner goes on trial for stalking and murdering Kenny.
+Fandrich.

 But as we pointed out, a ton of forensic evidence is lost because that maroon van is crushed.
+So the prosecution has to work around that.

 Was that sort of the, I guess that was the biggest hurdle?